Generalised Killing Spinors on Three-Dimensional Lie Groups: Introduction

+The main result is given in Theorem \ref{thm:3dim}, and is summarised in Table \ref{table:3-dim}.
+Remarkably, the existence of a non-trivial invariant generalised Killing spinor implies that all invariant spinors are generalised Killing with the same endomorphism.
+This makes it possible to carry out computations that depend only on the metric, and not on the choice of a spinor.
+Moreover, the question whether all invariant spinors are generalised Killing is independent of the choice of left-invariant metric.

-We say that a generalised Killing spinor $\psi$ \textit{has $r$ distinct eigenvalues} if the endomorphism $A$ does.
+We say that a generalised Killing spinor $\psi$ \textit{has $r$ distinct eigenvalues} if the endomorphism field $A$ does.
 If $r=1$, $\psi$ is a Killing spinor.
-Examples with two distinct eigenvalues are relatively common, see \cite{BFGK,AHL}.
-In \cite{AFS}, the authors mention that generalised Killing spinors with three eigenvalues seem to be rare, and that the only example known to them of a space carrying one of these is the quaternionic Heisenberg group.
-More examples in dimension $7$ were found in \cite{3adsasaki}.
-The first examples with four eigenvalues were given in \cite{AHL}.
-No examples with a higher number of eigenvalues are known.

-The aim of this paper is two-fold.
-In Section \ref{sec:heisenberg}, we prove one of our main results --see Theorem \ref{thmm:main}:
+On homogeneous manifolds, invariant examples with two \cite{BFGK,AHL}, three \cite{AFS,3adsasaki} and four \cite{AHL} distinct eigenvalues are known.
+In Section \ref{sec:heisenberg}, to illustrate the methods required to prove Theorem \ref{thm:3dim}, we prove the following -- see Theorem \ref{thmm:main}:

-\begin{thmm*} For each $n \in \N$, the $n$-th real Heisenberg group $H_{2n+1}$ has a left-invariant metric which carries a generalised Killing spinor with $n+1$ distinct eigenvalues. \end{thmm*}
+\begin{thmm*} For each $n \in \N$, the $n$-th real Heisenberg group $H_{2n+1}$ has a left-invariant metric which carries an invariant generalised Killing spinor with $(n+1)$ distinct eigenvalues. \end{thmm*}

-These provide the first examples of generalised Killing spinors with more than four distinct eigenvalues.
-Most known examples of generalised Killing spinors are built on homogeneous spaces using representation theory.
-Obtaining new examples from old is not an easy task, as generalised Killing spinors do not behave well under cartesian products, for example.
-The idea that let us build these new examples was the observation that the maximum number of distinct eigenvalues that an invariant generalised Killing spinor on a homogeneous space can have is bounded above by the number of irreducible summands of the isotropy representation.
-This is why we consider Lie groups, which can be viewed as homogeneous spaces with trivial isotropy.

-The real Heisenberg groups can be built inductively from the classical $3$-dimensional $H_3$.
-Using Bianchi's classification of $3$-dimensional Lie algebras \cite{bowers}, in Section \ref{sec:3dim} we answer the following question:

-\begin{question} Let $G$ be a $3$-dimensional Lie group with a fixed orientation, and $g$ a left-invariant metric on $G$.
-Does $g$ carry invariant generalised Killing spinors?
-If so, what is the maximum number of distinct eigenvalues these can have? \end{question}

-The answer to this question is given in Theorem \ref{thm:3dim}, and summarised in Table \ref{table:3-dim} (this notation for $3$-dimensional Lie algebras is explained in Appendix \ref{appendix}).

-One of the spaces that appear in this study is the sphere $S^3$, which is a Lie group with Lie algebra $\mathfrak{su}(2) \cong L(3,6)$.
-In \cite{H72}, Hitchin studied the spectrum of the Dirac operator for a certain family of left-invariant deformations of the round metric, showing that the dimension of its kernel is not a topological invariant.
-Generalised Killing spinors on \textit{round} spheres were studied in \cite{MS14}.
-In this paper, we deal simultaneously with \textit{all} left-invariant metrics on $S^3$, obtaining new results.

-We also give a geometric interpretation of the eigenbundles of the endomorphism $A$, relating them to eigenspaces of the Ricci endomorphism --see Theorem \ref{thm:ricci_A}.

-There is something remarkable here.
-In \cite{F_dim5}, Friedrich showed that, in a sense, Killing spinors start to be interesting in dimension $5$ --see also \cite{ContiSalamon}.
-In this paper, we show that generalised Killing spinors are already interesting in dimension $3$.